 Buprenorphine helps with withdrawal and cravings without the euphoric high associated with opioid abuse but is much weaker than methadone.
 It’s a well-suited treatment option for those in recovery that don’t require the level of care methadone provides and is unlikely to relapse.

-What Are The Benefits and Drawbacks Of Medication-Assisted Therapy?
+What are The Benefits and Drawbacks of Medication-Assisted Therapy?

 The benefits of medication-assisted treatment include the following: